Due to the ongoing COVID19 pandemic, there are delays to our complaints process, in line with national guidance.

 Our complaints policy is summarised here and is also available in a leaflet from our Reception.

-We accept written complaints in any format and you do not need to use this specific from to make a complaint in writing if you would prefer not to.
+We accept written complaints in any format and you do not need to use this specific form to make a complaint in writing if you would prefer not to.

 On receipt, an acknowledgement will be sent within three working days which offers the opportunity for a discussion (face-to-face or by telephone) on the matter.
 If this is not practical or appropriate, this initial response will also indicate the anticipated timescale for investigations to be carried out.
 If it is not possible to conclude any investigations within the advised timescale, then the complainant must be updated with progress and revised time scales on a regular basis.
 In most cases these should be completed within six months unless all parties agree to an extension.